Monday, 28 August 2017

 For a time, Khan’s medal group was on display at the Army Museum in Rawalpindi but it remained in the ownership of one of his descendants.
 When this individual decided to offer the medal group for sale, I was able to secure it in a private deal.

-The above mentioned deal was struck in 2016.
-So now, all that is remaining of this proud piece of our history and heritage is a grave near Chak No. 25, Mandi Bahauddin and a board telling about the direction of Dab, near Balkasar Interchange.
+The above-mentioned deal was struck in 2016.
+So now, all that remains of this proud legacy of our history and heritage is a grave near Chak No. 25, Mandi Bahauddin, and a board indicating the direction of Dab near the Balkasar Interchange.

 Tariq Amir